stabix/stabix/doc/data_from_paper.rst

 Please, find `here <https://github.com/stabix/stabix/tree/master/gui_bicrystal/gui_bicrystal_data>`_ the |matlab| functions to analyze results and to plot data from the following papers.

+The small differences between values given in the litterature and values found with STABiX toolbox may come from the rounding of Euler angles and the rounding of slip transmission criteria.

 Residual Burgers vector
 ------------------------